sr99622/wabash/README.md

 python run.py
 ```

 Any changes made in the C++ domain require re-compiling the project in order to be observed.
 Note that the compile process will install a copy of the Python module binary into the local wabash directory.
 This enables local development when the Python module is un-installed from the current environment.
 The binary filename is prefixed with an underscore, which is namespace translated by `__init__.py`.
-If the portable libraries are being used, the ffmpeg binaries will also be present in the wabash directory.
+If the portable libraries are being used, the dependency binaries will also be present in the wabash directory.

 To develop C++ code using the portable libraries